donovanh/donovanh.github.com/_posts/2016-06-09-what-i-provide.markdown

 I bring two decades of web design and development experience, an inquisitive mind and an understanding of how the various pieces of the web puzzle fit together.
 My main focus is on front-end development.
 This means using HTML, CSS and JavaScript to create fast-loading, good looking web pages and apps.

-I also consider the user experience, having worked in design, and bring a perspective that takes into account the gotchas and issues that might cause trouble for users.
+I also consider the user experience, having worked in design.
+It's important to take into account the gotchas and issues that might cause trouble for users.
 I also care deeply for creating fluid, pleasant interfaces that move and animate when necessary, resulting in a considered, high quality result.

 ### Leave out the easy, repetitive, generic stuff ...
 What you are doing that’s difficult?